 “Maybe it shouldn’t have.
 I don’t have enough time to talk about everything that’s gone on.
 This has nothing to do with (Shriver’s) tennis.
 I just needed a break.” – Navratilova

 Shriver: “I can’t tell if I’m on trial . . .
 It’s hard to tell if it’s permanent or not.
-I can understand, certainly I asked for some of it myself.
-I wasn’t focused.
+I can understand, certainly I asked for some of it myself and I wasn’t focused.
 I was all over the place.
 Eight-and-a-half years together is probably a record anyway.
 If this is it, it’s been a hell of a race.”

 The tension was palpable and it was clear that they had split up for good.